NShumway/LazyVid/README.md

 - No audio-only tracks
 - No video effects or transitions
 - No keyframe animation
-- Windows only (not tested on macOS/Linux)
+- Cross-platform support: Windows and macOS (Linux not tested)

 ## License